 Decreased energy and sex drive

 Somatic pain relates to the skin and deep tissues.
-Pain felt from over exercising, being cut or burned, even headaches, are described as somatic pain.
+The pain felt from over-exercising, being cut or burned, even headaches, are described as somatic pain.
 Somatic pain can be felt in the muscles.
 Due to the supply of nerves to these parts tissues, muscle, and bone, somatic pain can be quite intense.

 Visceral pain relates to the internal organs.
 This type of pain is often not as concentrated as somatic pain, presenting instead of an intense pain a duller pain, the source of which can be difficult to locate.

 If you suffer from chronic pain syndrome due to the negligence of a driver, property owner, or medical practitioner, you should contact a Pennsylvania personal injury attorney at once.
 Your pain may cause long-term problems in your life, including a loss of money to medical bills and a loss of wages.
 It can also be a detriment to your quality of life.
 In the event of such lasting pain, you should seek compensation.